 And as a trip we hadn’t exactly budgeted for, I’d also need to keep expenses to a minimum.
 So that meant two things: I’d have to be very efficient in my travel days, and I’d basically need to use my vehicle like an RV.

 I have done a number of fly-and-camp trips before, but for this trip, I wouldn’t be camping as much as living in my vehicle.
 Being able to sleep in Sam the Subie instead of having to set up a tent would give me the most flexibility in where I stayed each night.
 That was an important cost-saver, as it allowed me to avoid hotels and campground fees and either disperse camp on public lands, stay in a friend’s driveway, or even catch some sleep in a rest area or parking lot.
-And since I wasn’t sure how the weather would turn out, it’d also ensure that I had a warm place to sleep for the night—one where I could avoiding the unrelenting wind that encountered the entire trip.
+And since I wasn’t sure how the weather would turn out, it’d also ensure that I had a warm place to sleep for the night—one where I could avoid the unrelenting wind I encountered the entire trip.

-The video above will show you the main items I brought and where I kept them in the vehicle.
+The video below will show you the main items I brought and where I kept them in the vehicle.
 Since I was driving my own vehicle, I could bring a few optional items I normally wouldn’t bring on a fly-and-camp trip—most notably, a large foam mattress topper and a full-sized cooler.
 I also brought a hefty amount of food and snacks, as evidenced by the huge black tote bin.

 The setup I used here worked great on my trip.
 While the video explains quite a bit, I’ll go into more detail below on some additional topics.